38th Infantry Division (Ottoman Empire): Caucasus Campaign and Engagements

 Between 1915 and 1917, the 38th Infantry Division participated in several key battles on the Caucasus front.
 It was among the units that suffered heavy losses following the Battle of Sarikamish.
 In 1916, the division was tasked with defending the Erzurum line during the Erzurum Offensive (1916) and was deployed to delay the Russian advance around Tercan, Erzincan, and Refahiye.

 During the harsh winter of 1916–1917, the division faced severe hardships due to both weather conditions and logistical deficiencies.
 It entrenched along the Bayburt–Erzincan line and attempted to maintain order during the retreat.
 Following the October Revolution in Russia in 1917, fighting on the front diminished and the division was reorganized.

+According to the Archives of the Turkish General Staff (ATASE), the 38th Infantry Division withdrew to the Erzincan line following the fall of Erzurum in 1916, and its manpower decreased significantly.
+Reports indicate that some companies of the 112th Regiment had fewer than 100 men.
+The artillery battalion was limited by a lack of ammunition.

+Historian Edward J. Erickson described the division as “a determined yet worn-out Ottoman infantry division fighting in the mountainous east under harsh climatic and logistical conditions.”